shanselman/howtounmute.com/README.md

 ![image](images/webexjoin.png "Webex Join Settings")

 In Webex, this means your microphone is turned off.
+Click to unmute.

 ![image](images/webexmuted.png "Webex")

+These option may look slightly different, including a button to toggle participants and chat, depending on if your cursor is near the bottom area of Webex window.

 <a name="Flash"></a>